-17. A Project Implementation Unit (PIU) needs to be established to coordinate all project implementation activities (planning, procurement, technical assistance, training, and the like).
-Assisted by foreign experts, this unit would be responsible for activities related to the EBRD's project and for coordination of all the donors' telecommunications projects.
-Local PIUs could be established at the level of each PTT (boxes 3 and 4), action that would require US\$5.4 million in external financing.
+16. A Project Implementation Unit (PIU) needs to be established to coordinate all project implementation activities (planning, procurement, technical assistance, training, and the like).
+Assisted by foreign experts, the PIU would be responsible for activities related to the EBRD's project and for coordination of all the donors' telecommunications projects (box 3).
+Local PIUs could be established in each PTT, an action that would require US\$5.4 million in external financing (box 4).